Cookie Consent

 Ten Things: Website User Agreements

-Enforceability has been a major concern for businesses and legal teams considering the adoption of clickwrap agreements.
+Legal enforceability has been a major concern for businesses and legal teams considering the adoption of the clickwrap agreement process.
 But, in a nutshell, yes.
-Clickwrap agreements are legally enforceable, provided they're presented in accordance with established legal frameworks and best practices.
+A clickwrap agreement is legally binding.
+It comes under the umbrella of digital contracts, which are governed by local and international laws, including:

 Factors influencing the enforceability of clickwrap agreements